EMRG

 Immersive Digital Art explores how artists and designers use interactive digital systems to create immersive media experiences.
 These are environments that use illusory and physical cues to give participants the impression that they are inside of an experience.
 Case studies show how theatre, visual art, music and dance play a central role in developing immersive digital media.
 Students create a speculative design proposal for their own immersive media project.

-Motion Tracking for Performance
+Motion Tracking

 Spring 2021

-Motion Tracking for Performance is an introduction to motion tracking for intermedia performance, intended for dancers and other performing artists.
+Motion Tracking is an introduction to motion tracking for intermedia performance, intended for dancers and other performing artists.
 Demonstrations, discussion and experiential exercises provide practical experience with motion tracking concepts and techniques.
 Students work on experimental projects that intersect arts, design and technology through collaborative multimodal creation, with a showcase at the end of the quarter.

 Online Performance